pbstark/Repro-s159-f19/syllabus18.md

 form the grid for West Alameda).

 #### Group Assignment 5. **Due 11/18, 11:59pm:**
-There are weather stations in Livermore and in Oakland.
+Consider weather data from the HCN Berkeley station (ID: USC00040693) and the HCN Livermore station (ID: USC00044997) for the time period covered by Ranson's work.
 + bin the maximum temperature data, separately for the two stations, using the categories Ranson used
 + devise and implement a stratified permutation test for the hypothesis that the two cities have "the same weather."
-Formulate the hypothesis as a _two-sample problem_, i.e., ask whether differences (between the cities) in the number of days each month in which the maximum temperature is in each bin could reasonably be attributed to chance, if the maximum temperatures had been a single population of numbers randomly split across the two cities.
+Formulate the hypothesis as a generalized _two-sample problem_, i.e., ask whether differences (between the cities) in the number of days each month in which the maximum temperature is in each bin could reasonably be attributed to chance, if the maximum temperatures had been a single population of numbers randomly split across the two cities.
     - What did you stratify on?
 Why is that a good choice?
 Why stratify at all?
     - Combine results across strata using Fisher's combining function
+        + Can you use the chi-square distribution to calibrate the test?
+Why or why not?
 + discuss what this means for Ranson's approach

 #### Group Assignment 6. **Due 11/18, 11:59pm:**